starship/starship/docs/id-ID/config/README.md

 The `nim` module shows the currently installed version of [Nim](https://nim-lang.org/).
 Secara bawaan, modul akan aktif jika beberapa syarat berikut telah terpenuhi:

-- The current directory contains a `nim.cfg` file
+- Direktori terkini yang berisikan sebuah file `nim.cfg`
 - The current directory contains a file with the `.nim` extension
 - The current directory contains a file with the `.nims` extension
 - The current directory contains a file with the `.nimble` extension